leroybm/hotel-crawler/README.md

 To enable more verbose logs you can copy the `.env.example` file, removing the `.example`, this will run the application in the development mode by default.

+#### About the module systems

+This project uses TypeScript and node, both have different ways to handle modules.
+For code import/export you should use require/module.exports and for typescript types and interfaces you should use import/export

 ### Manual test

 **You must change the checkin and checkout date, and the server url, if this isn't working**